Sibling Rivalry : Signs, Symptoms and Parenting Tips to Handle It!

-- To a great extent, Sibling Rivalry can be managed, if Parents are balanced in their behaviour towards their children.
+- To a great extent, Sibling Rivalry can be managed, if the Parents have a balanced approach, towards their children.

-- Parents have to consciously and cautiously tackle situations, which might lead to animosity and jealousy among siblings and they can do it very effectively.
+- Parents have to consciously, and cautiously, tackle situations, which might lead to animosity, and jealousy among the siblings, and they can do it very effectively.

 - Children love and listen to their parents, more than anyone else, when they are young.
 If the parents exhibit a strong bond themselves, the children will be inspired to follow the same.

-- If they see their parents tackling conflicts, difficult situations or disagreements in an amicable and respectful manner, they will definitely learn it and follow this, when they are in a conflicting situation with their siblings.
+- If they see their parents tackling conflicts, difficult situations, or disagreements in an amicable, and respectful manner, they will definitely learn it, and follow this, whenever they are in a conflicting situation with their siblings.

-Sibling Rivalry is most unpleasant and frustrating for the Parents.
-But the solution also lies with them and with their wisdom, it can be handled efficiently.
+But the solution also lies with them, and with their wisdom, it can be handled efficiently.

 1. Do not get too much involved:

-If a fight is going on, do not get too much involved, unless they get physical.
-If you support one kid, the other may get the feeling, you are favouring or protecting him/ her and the other may feel high that he/ she is more dear to you and get away with any mischief in future as well.
+If a fight is going on, do not get too much involved, unless the siblings get physical.
+If you support one kid, the other may get the feeling, that you are favouring, or protecting him/ her, and the other kid may feel high, that he/ she is more dear to you, and get away with any mischief, in future as well.